pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 ##<a id='hardware-reqs'></a> Hardware Requirements

-The following tables list the hardware requirements for RDP and MPD topologies for Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX.
+The following tables list the hardware requirements for RDP and MPD topologies for {{  vars.product }} on vSphere with NSX.

 ###<a id='rpd-hardware'></a> RPD Hardware Requirements